pyraven/aws-vpc-flowlogs-for-splunk/Readme.md

-I'm hoping this script can server as a starting point to help automate getting VPC Flow Logs into Splunk via Kinesis Stream.
+I'm hoping this script can serve as a starting point to help automate getting VPC Flow Logs into Splunk via Kinesis Stream.

 Virtual Hardware Used:
 - t2.medium with AWS App + AWS App Add-on